Jaiswal0786/Compiler-for-B--/readme.md

 To run the B-- toy language, follow these steps:

 1. Install Lex and Yacc on your system.
-2. Clone the B-- repository: `git clone https://github.com/username/b--`.
+2. Clone the B-- repository: `git clone https://github.com/Jaiswal0786/b--`.
 3. Navigate to the project directory: `cd b--`.
-4. Build the Lex and Yacc files: `lex b--_lex.l && yacc -d b--_yacc.y`.
+4. Build the Lex and Yacc files: `lex BMM_Scanner.l && yacc -d BMM_Pareser.y`.
 5. Compile the generated C files: `gcc lex.yy.c y.tab.c -o b--`.
-6. Run the B-- toy language: `./b-- input.bmm`.
+6. Run the B-- toy language: `./b--`.

-Please note that the code for the B-- language implementation is not included in this README file.
-This file serves as a reference for understanding the language's features and syntax.
+7. You will get the desried output in `output.txt`.

+Note: You can change the input instructions in `Correct/IncorrectSample.bmm`.